Zgravl/Team-6-QA-Project/README.md

 # KSU SWE 3643 Software Testing and Quality Assurance Semester Project: Web-Based Calculator
 This repository contains an overview of our team's web-based calculator project.
 This includes the logic for the calculator and the unit tests.
+This project was completed as of 11:40PM 12/3/2024
 ## Table of Contents
 - [Team Members](#team-members)
 - [Architecture](#architecture)